Water Quality & Forever Chemicals

 EPA required public water systems serving 3,300+ people to test 29 PFAS compounds between 2021 and 2024.

-The address report fills that in: it identifies the public water system serving the property, lists any PFAS detections on that exact system, and maps the nearby industrial and Superfund sources.
+City-level numbers describe the broad pattern around Aurora; two homes a mile apart can sit on different water systems with very different profiles.
+The address report fills that gap — it identifies the public water system serving a specific property, lists any PFAS detections on that exact system, and maps the nearby industrial and Superfund sources.

-Enter an address — we'll identify the serving water utility, pull PFAS detections, FEMA flood zone, and nearby Superfund sites, then give you a plain-English A–F grade. $9.99 single, $14.99 two-address bundle.
+Enter an address — we'll identify the serving water utility, pull PFAS detections, FEMA flood zone, and nearby Superfund sites, then give you a plain-English A–F grade. $19.99 single, $29.99 two-address bundle.

 One-time report.
 PFAS, water violations, Superfund sites, flood zone, air quality, and a plain-English A–F grade for the address.

-Two-address bundle $14.99 · Same-day delivery
+Two-address bundle $29.99 · Same-day delivery